Pronouns

 walk | house | ᴀʟʟ | ꜰᴏᴄ |

-For verbs that take a compliment clause, the subject—whether in focal or topical position—is followed by a particle (dhar when the subject is an experiencer, lie when the subject is an agent), and the main clause is followed by the complimentizer.
+For verbs that take a compliment clause, the subject when topical is followed by the ergative particle lie, and the main clause is followed by the complimentizer.

-Verb – Focus (Subject – dhar/lie – Adverbial) – mie – Topic (Adverbial – Subject – dhar/lie) – Compliment
+Verb – Focus (Subject) – mie – Topic (Subject – lie) – Compliment

 This is demonstrated below with two example sentences: